BetaHuhn/action-input-parser/README.md

 - `string` - default type, the input value will only be trimmed
 - `boolean` - will parse a boolean based on the [yaml 1.2 specification](https://yaml.org/spec/1.2/spec.html#id2804923)
+- `number` - will convert the input to a number
 - `array` - will parse line or comma seperated values to an array

+> Note: if the input can not be converted to the specifed type, an error is thrown

 [See example](#specify-a-type)